How to Increase Chances of Successful IVF?Fertility Treatment

 - Meat, poultry, and seafood with dioxin.

-The IVF post-operative cares that increase the chances of its success include:
+The IVF post-operative care that increases the chances of its success includes:

 - Avoid doing heavy activities and sports until your pregnancy is confirmed;